Afternoon Alibi with Colt Teuscher and Sydney Vores

 NAVAL AIR STATION SIGONELLA, Italy (Feb.
-3, 2026) An interview with Colt Teuscher and Sydney Vores, Liberty Center Sigonella managers, to highlight the upcoming events on Naval Air Station Sigonella.
+17, 2026) An interview with Colt Teuscher and Sydney Vores, Liberty Center Sigonella managers, to highlight events with the liberty center on Naval Air Station Sigonella.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoW personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Cryton Vandiesal)
+(U.S. Navy audio by Mass Communication Specialist Seaman Jacob Hart)

 |Date Taken: